brianghig/angular2-pager/README.md

-# Angular2 Sentio
+# Angular2 Pager

 ## What is it?
-Angular 2 Sentio is a package containing components for integrating Sentio with Angular 2
+Angular 2 Pager is a package containing a component for providing pagination within Angular 2 components